KaneCohen/onix-pro/README.md

 (composer require mariojgt/onixpro)

 1. composer require mariojgt/onixpro
-2. php artsain vendor:publish --force  (select the package number)
+2. php artisan vendor:publish --force  (select the package number)
 3. php artisan migrate
-4. to to the url yourproject.com/onixpro
+4. Go to the url yourproject.com/onixpro

-Onix Pro if free to use but if you wish to use the store to quickly download pages or block you have to create one account in the official website and select a free or Premium plan, more information https://onixpro.net/
+Onix Pro is free to use but if you wish to use the store to quickly download pages or blocks you have to create an account at the official website and select a Free or Premium plan; more information is at https://onixpro.net/